gantgarrett/100-days-of-code/log.md

 ### Day 4: July 1st, 2018

 **Today's Progress**: Reading "How To Automate the Boring Stuff With Python".
 It's a great book.
 Today I read chapter 5 which is about dictionaries.
 The author had me code a tic-tac-toe game using dictionaries and it made perfect sense.
 The game board was a data structure and the computer knows how to interpret it because I gave it the parameters to do so.
 Then I coded an inventory list and printed how many total items in the inventory as well as the quantity of each item.

-stuff = {'rope': 1, 'torch': 6, 'gold coin': 42, 'dagger': 1, 'arrow': 12} #dictionary for the inventory

-def displayInventory(inventory): #function that takes inventory as a parameter
-	print("Inventory:")
-	item_total = 0
-	for k, v in inventory.items():
-		print(str(v) + ' ' + k) #str(v) is the value of the key and 'k' is the key
-		item_total += v #sum of all the values in dictionary print("Total number of items: " + str(item_total)) #prints total number of items

-displayInventory(stuff)

-The author also had me coding an add to inventory function:

-def addToInventory(inventory, addedItems):
-	for i in range(len(addedItems)):
-		inventory.setdefault(addedItems[i], 0) #creates a new item in dictionary with setdefault inventory[addedItems[i]] = inventory[addedItems[i]]+1
-	return inv

-inv = {'gold coin': 42, 'rope': 1}
-dragonLoot = ['gold coin', 'dagger', 'gold coin', 'gold coin', 'ruby'] inv = addToInventory(inv, dragonLoot) displayInventory(inv)

 Good day of coding so far.

 **Thoughts**: I can feel myself becoming better already.
 It's only been four days but I've been having a fun time coding.
 There are still concepts I'm trying to wrap my head around like dictionaries and lists but I am a lot less perplexed with those ideas.
 Onward.